brians/jhu-getdata/CodeBook.md

 read.table("averages.txt", header = TRUE)

-This table intends to meet the specification for the class project of the ninth instance of the John Hopkins University _Getting and Cleaning Data_ course.
+This dataset intends to meet the specification for the class project of the ninth instance of the Johns Hopkins University _Getting and Cleaning Data_ course.

 The observations are the computed averages of the mean and standard